dynamicpdf-api/nodejs-client-examples/README.md

 nodejs-client-examples
 =========================================

-The Node.js Client Examples (`nodejs-client-examples`) project provides examples using the DynamicPDF Cloud API Node.js client library.
-This project contains numerous sample projects for the tutorials and examples at the [DynamicPDF Cloud API](https://cloud.dynamicpdf.com/) website.
+The Node.js Client Examples (`nodejs-client-examples`) project provides examples using the DynamicPDF API Node.js client library.
+This project contains numerous sample projects for the tutorials and examples at the [DynamicPDF  API](https://cloud.dynamicpdf.com/) website.

 The DynamicPDF API consists of the following six endpoints.